Gain clarity on your organizational impact.

 • Streamlined Evaluation Systems

-A small nonprofit led a variety of programs to build participants skills in fostering peace.
-Some they offered themselves others in conjunction with local partners, others they offered to their own audience.
+A small nonprofit led a variety of programs to build participants’ skills in fostering peace.
+Some programs they offered themselves, others in conjunction with local partners, others they offered to their own audience.
+The organization needed to build a system for evaluating these programs.

 One thing you’ve really challenged me to consider time and time again, what does that actually look like when the person you’re trying to work with is sitting in the room.
 Are they really going to actually fill the survey out in the way that you’re hoping?